 Social Policy in an Interdependent World (SPIW)

-StudOn Password (SS 2025): the password for the course will be provided at the first lecture on April 29, 2025.
+StudOn Password (SS 2026): the password for the course will be provided at the FIRST LECTURE on April 14, 2026, 08:00-09:30 a.m. at LG H3 (Lange Gasse 20).
 Students should register for the StudOn course to receive emails from the instructors and to access course content and materials.
-Please contact Elisa Poletto (elisa.poletto@fau.de) if you have questions.
+Please contact Elisa Poletto if you have questions.

 Bachelor, 5 ECTS